tarowatanabe/cicada/README.rst

   which generates derivation hypergraph.
 - Forests are rescored by dependency features (TODO).
-  We support dependency projection [32]_ with Model1/HMM posterior probabilies so that we can train arbitrary dependency parses after projections.
+  We support dependency projection [32]_ with Model1/HMM posterior probabilities so that we can train arbitrary dependency parses after projections.

 After the hypergraph generation, you can:

-- Additional features are evaluated to generate another hypergraph [4]_. cicada implementes cube-pruning [4]_, cube-growing [4]_, incremental [18]_ and exact (and stateless-inside-algorithm) methods.
+- Additional features are evaluated to generate another hypergraph [4]_. cicada implements cube-pruning [4]_, cube-growing [4]_, incremental [18]_ and exact (and stateless-inside-algorithm) methods.